Skip to content

 Which is Best for You and When?

-There are a number of factors to consider when contemplating this type of cover, and these really tie into what stage of your life you’re at, and what responsibilities you have at that time.
-As you can see from the chart below, the first step on the life insurance ladder for many is when they start having a family, and they’re looking to protect their dependents.
+There are a number of factors to consider when contemplating purchasing life insurance, and these really tie into what stage of your life you’re at, and what responsibilities you have at that time.
+The first step on the life insurance ladder for many is when they start having a family, and they’re looking to protect their dependents.
 This often prompts new parents to put life insurance cover in place for typically 20 - 25 years, ie. to get their kids through school and third-level education until they’re self-financing and ‘off the payroll’.
 Once that type of cover finishes, there may be no requirement to take out any further policy.
-But at that stage of life, there’s often other events which come more sharply into focus.
-For example, parents thinking ahead and looking to see how they can minimise inheritance tax for their dependents, via what’s called a Section 72 Life Policy.
+But when you reach this stage of life, there’s often other events which come more sharply into focus.
+For example, parents thinking ahead and looking to see how they can minimise inheritance tax for their dependents, via what’s called a Section 72 Whole of Life Policy.

 This is a Revenue-approved, ‘Whole of Life’ policy where the proceeds are tax-free if used to pay an inheritance tax bill.
 Designating ‘Whole of Life’ cover as a Section 72 policy enables people to plan for the payment of inheritance tax efficiently and in advance.